Peter-Mfitumukiza/Peter-Mfitumukiza/README.md

 # Hi there 👋

 I am a software engineer, passionate about transforming innovative ideas into impactful software solutions.
-With a strong foundation in computer science principles and a proven track record of excellence, I bring proficiency in Java, JavaScript, and Python, with experience in both front-end and back-end development.
+With a strong foundation in computer science principles and a proven track record of excellence, I bring proficiency in Java, JavaScript, PHP and Python, with experience in both front-end and back-end development.
 My technical skills are complemented by my ability to solve complex problems creatively, and I am an effective communicator and leader who excels in collaborative environments.
 Eager to learn and adopt new technologies, I am actively seeking opportunities to contribute my skills and grow as a software engineer.

 ### Reach Me Out: